swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/trainer_coordinator.md

   - Events are listed on the community calendar as recurring with no end date.
 They will only need to be modified if there are changes made to the teaching demo schedule.
   - If you do not have edit access to the community calendar, contact [team@carpentries.org](mailto: team@carpentries.org).
 - [Email the Trainers mailing list](link to template) and post a message to the [Trainer Slack channel](#new-teaching-demos-available) asking people to sign up for teaching demos for the next two months.

+Monthly:
+- Send out reminders to the Trainers mailing list and Slack channel about upcoming [Trainer Discussion](#discussion-meeting-reminder) and [Business meetings](#business-meeting-reminder).
+- Take notes in Trainer Business meetings.
+  - If not available to take notes, coordinate a replacement notetaker.
+  - Submit notes as a pull request to the [Trainers’ GitHub repository](https://github.com/carpentries/trainers/tree/master/minutes).
+  - Send [email to Trainers mailing list](#business-meeting-notes-available) and post to Slack channel after Business meetings with a link to the notes.
+    - Note: There is no need to take notes in Trainer Discussion meetings.

 ### Email templates (Trainer Coordinator)